m-engl/password-generator/README.md

-# passwor-generator
+# password-generator
-A password generator with password customizatio options.
+A password generator with various password customization options.